STARFIGHTER! The Iconoclasts

 Mimicking an early 21st century television celebrity’s trademark, Destine sat back in her chair, pointed once at Nechayev, and snapped, “you’re fired!’ in a harsh voice while Spock raised an eyebrow.

-“Okay, you two have opinions?”
+“Okay, what’s next?”
 Destine said.

 “I recommend that we watch the situation carefully,” Spock said.